mpv-player/mpv/DOCS/man/options.rst

     :hybrid:    Prefer the container aspect ratio.
 If the bitstream aspect switches mid-stream, switch to preferring the bitstream aspect.
-                This is the default behavior in mpv and mplayer2.
+                This was the default in older mpv and mplayer2.
+Deprecated.
     :container: Strictly prefer the container aspect ratio.
 This is apparently the default behavior with VLC, at least with Matroska.
     :bitstream: Strictly prefer the bitstream aspect ratio, unless the bitstream aspect ratio is not set.
-This is apparently the default behavior with XBMC/kodi, at least with Matroska.
+This is apparently the default behavior with XBMC/kodi, at least with Matroska, and the current default for mpv.

     Normally you should not set this.
 Try the ``container`` and ``bitstream`` choices if you encounter video that has the wrong aspect ratio in mpv,